davidbarone/react-crud-demo/README.md

   - [Environment File](#environment-file)
   - [Running the UI](#running-the-ui)

-This is a simple to-do application written as a React single-page-application connecting to an API using a SQL Server database for persistance.
-The API layer is written using .NET Core WebApi.
+This is a simple 'to-do' application written as a React front-end, connecting to an web API, using a SQL Server database for persistance.
+The API layer is written using .NET Core.

-This application is typical of simple interview technical tests, and demonstrates the technologies in a very basic reference application.
+This is typical of simple interview technical tests, and demonstrates the technologies in a very basic reference application.

 # Pre-requisites